Probate Q&A Series

 • Under a Will: The personal representative named in the will must open probate to transfer title.
 See N.C.
 Gen. Stat. § 28A-1-1 et seq.
 (Chapter 28A).

-• Nonprobate Transfer: Property held in joint tenancy or with a transfer-on-death deed may avoid formal probate.
+• Nonprobate Transfer: Property held with right of survivorship may avoid formal probate.

 Step B: Open Probate or Claim Exemption

-If probate applies, file a petition in the clerk of superior court.
-For small estates, you may use a small estate affidavit under N.C.
-Gen. Stat. § 28A-26-1.
+If probate applies, file the appropriate estate proceeding with the clerk of superior court.
+For qualifying estates, a collection by affidavit may be available under N.C.
+Gen. Stat. § 28A-25-1.
 The court issues Letters Testamentary or Letters of Administration.

 Step C: Execute the Deed

-Once appointed, the personal representative signs a deed transferring title to beneficiaries.
+Once appointed, the personal representative may sign a deed transferring title to beneficiaries or purchasers if authorized by the will, court order, or statute.
 Record that deed in the county register of deeds office where the property sits.

 Step D: Quiet Title Action (If Needed)